Sippar-Amnanum: Archaeology

-The site of Tell ed-Der, along with Sippar, was excavated by Hormuzd Rassam in the early 1880s.
+The site covers around 51 hectares with an east and west tell divided by an ancient canal bed.
+Sippar-Amnanum was surrounded by a 3 kilometer large defensive wall much of which still remains.
+Tell ed-Der, along with Sippar, was excavated by Hormuzd Rassam between 1878 and 1880.
 Most of the tablets ended up in the British Museum.
 As was often the case in the early days of archaeology, excavation records were not made, particularly find spots.
-This makes it difficult to tell which tablets came from Sippar-Amnanum as opposed to Sippar.
-More Tell ed-Der tablets were purchased from locals by E. A. Wallis Budge while he was in the region after brief attempts to dig there.
-A sounding was conducted there in 1941 by the Directorate General of Antiquities of the Iraqi Government under the direction of Taha Baqir.
+This makes it occasionally difficult to tell which tablets came from Sippar-Amnanum as opposed to Sippar.
+More Tell ed-Der tablets were purchased from locals by E. A. Wallis Budge while he was in the region after brief attempts to dig there in 1891.
+In the 1930s the German archaeologists Walter Andrae and Julius Jordan visited the site and produced the first maps.

+A sounding was conducted there between 1940 and 1941 by the Directorate General of Antiquities of the Iraqi Government under the direction of Taha Baqir.
+Among their finds were the archives of Anum-pisha and Iku-pish (dating to the time of Bablonian rulers Sumu-abum and Sumu-la-El).
 Three hundred broken cuneiform tablets from the Old Babylonian period were found.
 Since the site is relatively close to Baghdad, it was a popular target for illegal excavations.
-More recently, Tell ed-Der was excavated between 1970 and 1985 by the Belgian Archaeological Expedition to Iraq.
+More recently, Tell ed-Der was excavated in a number of seasons between 1968 and 1988 by the Belgian Archaeological Expedition to Iraq (Comite Belge de Recherches Historiques en Mesopotamie) led by L. De Meyer and M. H. Gasche.

-The "House of Ur-Utu" was excavated in the mid-1970s.
-This residence, of the kalamahhum-priest of Annunitum, held around 2000 cuneiform tablets forming a household archive spanning several centuries.
+The "House of Ur-Utu" was excavated in the mid 1970s.
+This residence, of the kalamahhum-priest (lamentation priest) of Annunitum, held around 2500 cuneiform tablets and tablet fragments forming a household archive spanning several centuries.
+Of these 204 were of Ur-Utu (and his father Inanna-mansum).
+The destruction of the house by fire helped preserve the tablets.
 Most of the tablets were contemporary with the reigns of Ammisaduqa and Ammi-ditana of the First Babylonian dynasty.

-The destruction of the house by fire helped preserve the tablets.
-Also found at Tell ed-Der were letters to another official, Ikunpisha, which were from kings Sumu-abum and Sumu-la-El of Babylon.
+A number of cuneiform tablets from "uncontrolled digging" at Sippar-Amnanum have appeared in various museums, beginning in the late 1800s.

+In the dromos of chamber tomb T. 272, four equid legs together with some pig and ox remains were found.